MaxPr1me/hydro-xml-to-excel/panel-checker/README.md

 The legacy Python app (`app.py` + `requirements.txt`) has been removed from this branch so that the focus stays on the static web app that runs on GitHub Pages.

+## License

+LEEP’s SPARK Tool is distributed under NRCan’s LEEP SPARK Tool End-User Licence Agreement.
+See the `LICENSE` file in this repository or review the official agreement at https://hvac-tool-outil-cvca.nrcan-rncan.gc.ca/license for the full terms.